AaHaHaa/gas_UPPE/README.md

 I added some examples.
 APL Photonics data files are updated so that they can be run correctly.
 A bug regarding SRS under gradient pressure is also fixed.
 8pm (GMT-4): Extensive comments are added to examples.
+* 5/14/2024:<br>
+I extended the photoionization model to gases other than H2 and He.